Agusdsaenz/MIT_6.3952/README.md

 ## Project Baseline

-This includes the original prompt from the paper without changes
+This includes the original prompt from the paper without changes.
+Angiography vs stress test, 1 case, male vs female